 - arranging voluntary arbitration and mediation services

 In any dispute relating to individual employment rights, either party may request an Industrial Relations Officer to promote a settlement of the dispute, either before or after a complaint is made to the Employment Tribunal.
 Please note, however, that discussions with the MIRS do not extend the statutory time limits for bringing any claim to the Tribunal.

 Employment Services Inspectors

-In addition, the Department of Economic Development’s Employment Services Inspectors enforce certain aspects of employment law.
+In addition, the Department for Enterprise’s Employment Services Inspectors enforce certain aspects of employment law.
 Inspectors can:

 - offer guidance to employers and workers and